Early homers lead Twins to rain-shortened win at K.C. | Devdiscourse

 Minnesota scored two runs in each of the first three innings, getting two-run home runs from Miguel Sano and Ryan LaMarre, and the Twins earned a rain-shortened 6-2 win over the host Kansas City Royals on Friday.
 The game was called after a 40-minute delay following the top of the seventh inning.

-The American League Central champion Twins (100-60) hit two more home runs, giving them 303 for the season.
-The New York Yankees hit six home runs Friday night in beating the Texas Rangers to overtake the Twins with 305 home runs, to extend the major league record for team homers in a season.
+The American League Central champion Twins (100-60) extended their major league single-season record to 303 home runs.
 Jose Berrios (14-8) was credited with a complete-game win.
 He gave up two runs on six hits and two walks in six innings with nine strikeouts.

 Eddie Rosario followed with an RBI single, and the Twins were ahead 2-0 before the first out was recorded.
 Skoglund got out of the jam with a popup and a double play.
 The Royals got one in the bottom of the first on an RBI groundout by Alex Gordon, scoring Whit Merrifield.